-Mucuna is a type of bean that is a star for its many possible health benefits due to its antioxidant effects and its high L-dopamine content.
+Mucuna pruriens benefits are due to its antioxidant effects and its high L-dopamine content.

-Also known as the magic velvet bean, Mucuna pruriens has been used since 1500 b.c in Ayurvedic medicine.
+Also known as the magic velvet bean, this plant has been used since 1500 b.c in Ayurvedic medicine.

 Commonly mistaken for an herb, Mucuna is not an herb; it’s actually a type of legume or bean.

-In some parts of the world, Mucuna is an established medicine as an aphrodisiac and is used to treat neurological disorders like Parkinson’s disease.
+In some parts of the world, Mucuna is an established medicine as an aphrodisiac.
+It is also used to treat neurological disorders like Parkinson’s disease.
 Many experts consider it an adaptogen, which supports balance in the body.

-This wild legume, or bean, grows in tropical regions of the world, such as China and India, and belongs to a class of over 150 beans called Papilionaceae [R].
+This wild legume, the mucuna bean, grows in tropical regions of the world, such as China and India.
+It belongs to a class of over 150 beans called Papilionaceae.

 Other common names for Mucuna include velvet bean, magic velvet bean, dopa bean, cowitch, and cowhage.